yackx/ipgo/content/programming-blocks/functions.md

 }
 ```

-You can see we are repeating ourselves.
-Instead of writing the same formula `a*a + b*b` over and over again, we could write a **function**.
+Observe that we are repeating ourselves.
+Instead of writing the same formula `a*a + b*b` over and over again, we could write a reusable **function**.
 We have already used functions, namely the one called `main`.
 It is easy to create our own.
 We shall call it `sumOfSquares`:

 ```go
 func sumOfSquares(a, b int) int {